Sugar Snap Peas for the family

-Select sugar snap peas that are firm, plump and bright green with no signs of yellowing (an indicator of dehydration).
+Sugar snap peas are delicious and make a great addition to many recipes.
+Here are some tips on preparing them at home.At the market: Select sugar snap peas that are firm, plump and bright green with no signs of yellowing (an indicator of dehydration).
 Many supermarkets offer sugar snap peas in packages that are washed and ready to eat.
 While these packages may a cost of bit more they do make serving fresh veggies a breeze.

 Storage: Refrigerate in a plastic bag up to three days.

 Preparation: Sugar snaps require no shelling or stringing.
 You may like to remove the cap end, but it is not necessary.
 They are delicious nibbled raw or just briefly cooked.
 Whether you are serving them warm or chilled, they are best blanched first.

 To blanch sugar snap peas: Place them in pan of boiling water for two minutes.
 With a slotted spoon, move them to a bowl of cold water and ice.
 Drain the peas when they are completely cold.

 Here are a few ideas for adding sugar snap peas into your family meals:

 Sugar Snap Pea Saute : Add blanched sugar snap peas to a pan with a 2-3 tablespoons of olive oil, warm the peas through.
 Toss in some chopped fresh dill and a little lemon zest.
 Serve warm.

 Simple potato salad: Add diced, blanched sugar snap peas to store-bought potato salad (or make your own).
 Not only will your salad get a color boost, but the added crunch will be a sure hit.